 So, how do you get them to open up and share these inner thoughts and feelings?
 According to the experts, it starts with having genuine conversations.

 In one of my sessions with my therapist discussing this very thing, the idea of holding a weekly family meeting was born.
-She described it as an opportunity for everyone— mommy included— to take turns sharing and talking about the things that are going on in our lives: friends, feelings, fears, and frustrations.
+She described it as an opportunity for everyone— mommy included— to take turns sharing and talking about what is going on in our lives: friends, feelings, fears, and frustrations.

 Weekly Family Meetings: My Experience

-When we first started our weekly meetings, it was slow and brutal.
-It was mostly me sharing my personal thoughts/feelings and them making jokes.
+When we first started our weekly family meetings it was slow and brutal.
+It was mostly me sharing my thoughts/feelings and them making jokes.
 However, once they realized I was serious and we were here to do something good and helpful, it started to take shape.

 I had to mirror the type of sharing I wanted them to reflect.
 In addition to sharing myself, I asked specific questions like: “What makes you happy?
 What are things you wish you could say without getting in trouble?
 And how can mommy be a better mommy to you right now?”